nhthanh0809/mybiography_src/content/home/experience.md

   date_start = "2020-01-01"
   date_end = "2020-06-30"
   description = """
-* Worked in the Simulation and Experimentation team of aUToronto (University of Toronto's self-driving car team) for SAE AutoDrive challenge, building virtual scenarios for the ego vehicle to drive through, thereby testing the pedestrian detection and tracking algorithm by exporting the sensor data to ROS environment.
+* Worked in the Simulation and Experimentation team of aUToronto (University of Toronto's self-driving car team) for SAE AutoDrive challenge.
+* Tested the existing pedestrian detection and tracking stack with virtual data.
+* Designed and built various driving scenarios in simulation environment.
   """